 20% of the sales tax paid by an individual

-It depends on your home's location and the kind of panels you plan to use.
-With the winter months in Virginia being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on your home's location and what type of panels you're installing.
+With the winter months in Virginia being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.

-The specific required maintenance steps will vary based on the type of solar panels you have.
-With any system, you should clean and inspect each panel every three months.
-Your solar installation company might offer comprehensive plans where they'll do the maintenance on your behalf.
+Your recommended maintenance will vary based on the type of solar panels you have.
+At a minimum, you should clean and inspect each panel four times a year.
+Your solar energy company might offer comprehensive plans where they'll do the maintenance for you.

-Absolutely.
-Solar panels don't depend on the grid to work and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Yes.
+Solar panels exist independently from the power grid in Hampton and will continue to generate power even if the grid is having problems.
+Bear in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.